RC1140/rc1140.github.com/braindumps/dotjs.md

     -rw-r--r-- 1 rc1140 users  253 Apr 24 20:20 dotjs.js

 The core of this folder is the manifest.json file which is used to tie a chrome extension together.
-Aside from that we have a couple of icon which chrome requires for an extension.
+Aside from that we have a couple of icons which chrome requires for an extension.
 The last file is the main js file that the extension injects into every page.
 Once this file is injected it then makes a ajax request to the local service for the js file associated with the current site.
 Once this file